Paradigm-Free-Mapping/pySPFM/docs/usage.rst

 *******************

-The stability selection procedure solves the regularization problem in a number of subsampled surrogate datasets with the Least Angle Regression algorithm.
+The stability selection procedure solves the regularization problem in a number of subsampled surrogate datasets `-nsur` with the Least Angle Regression algorithm.

 .. code-block:: bash